kaloyan-marinov/callbacks-vs-promises-vs-the-async-await-syntax/README.md

-probably imagine you can also use the await keyword directly in your conditionals: on the left side of the conditional we can await the result value from a promise and then we can see if it's equal to some other value
+probably imagine you can also use the await keyword directly in your conditionals: on the left side of the conditional we can await the result value from a `Promise` and then we can see if it's equal to some other value
 (
 so that gives you a
-super concise way to write conditional expressions when working with promises
+super concise way to write conditional expressions when working with `Promise`s
 )

 ---